 As long as you’re not the very first user in your team’s Metabase, the easiest way to start exploring your data is by looking at dashboards, charts, and lists that your teammates have already created.
-The best place to start is by checking out any dashboards that might be pinned on your home page or in the collections you have access to.
+The best place to start is by checking out any dashboards that might be pinned on your home page, or in collections you have access to.

-Alternatively, you can dive right in to exploring the data in Metabase by clicking on one of the databases at the bottom of the home page or clicking the “Browse data” button in the top nav bar, and then selecting a database and clicking on one of its tables to see it.
+Alternatively, you can dive right in to exploring the data in Metabase by clicking on one of the databases at the bottom of the home page or clicking the Browse data button in the top nav bar, and then selecting a database and clicking on one of its tables to see it.
 You can also click on the bolt icon on any table to see an automatic exploration of its data.
 Give it a try!

 Collections in Metabase are a lot like folders.
 They’re where all your team’s dashboards and charts are kept.
-To explore a collection just click on one in the “Our analytics” section of the home page, or click on
+To explore a collection, just click on one in the Our analytics section of the home page, or click on

 Browse all items to see everything.

-If your teammates are cool, they’ll have pinned some important dashboards or questions within your collections; if so, those important or useful items will show up nice and large at the top of a collection.
-Any dashboards that are pinned in the top-level, “Our Analytics” collection will also show up on the Metabase homepage.
+If your teammates are cool, they’ll have pinned some important dashboards or questions within your collections; if so, those important or useful items will show up in a different color at the top of a collection.
+Any dashboards that are pinned in the top-level, Our Analytics collection will also show up on the Metabase homepage.

 In Metabase parlance, every chart on a dashboard is called a “question.”
 Clicking on the title of a question on a dashboard will take you to a detail view of that question.
 You’ll also end up at this detail view if you use one of the actions mentioned above.